translate/pootle/docs/server/fabric_deployment.rst

 .. note:: If you want to know more about Fabric, please read `its documentation
    <http://docs.fabfile.org/en/latest/>`_.

-Check the :ref:`Fabric commands reference <fabric-commands>` to see a comprehensive list of all Fabric commands available to deploy Pootle with a detailed description for each command.
+See the :ref:`Fabric commands reference <fabric-commands>` for a comprehensive list of all Fabric commands available for deploying Pootle, with detailed descriptions of each command.